 How to Export WooCommerce Products to Google Merchant Center

-To export products to Google Merchant Center go to All Export › New Export and select WooCommerce Products.
-Then, change the Export Type to Feed › Google Merchant Center Product Feed and configure the export as required.
+To export products to the Google Merchant Center, go to All Export › New Export and select WooCommerce Products.
+Change the Export Type to Feed › Google Merchant Center Product Feed and configure the export as required.
 The exported file is automatically set up for the Google Merchant Center.

-Change Export Type to Google Merchant Center Product Feed
+Step 1: Create a New Export for a Google Merchant Center Product Feed

-When editing a WooCommerce product export, change the Export Type to Feed and select Google Merchant Center Product Feed.
+In the Drag & Drop interface, expand the Export Type section, change the Export Type to Feed, and select Google Merchant Center Product Feed:

 The edit export page will then change to show the Google Merchant Center options: